GKnirps/cspdemo/README.md

 --------------------

 Cspdemo is a work in progress.
 Right now, the following features are supported:
-- Loading (and displaying) of CSS and Javascript from different domains (including inline style/css)
+- Loading (and displaying) of CSS, Javascript and images from different domains (including inline style/css)
-- Setting the default-src attribute of the Content Security Policy header
+- Setting the default-src, script-src, img-src and style-src attributes of the Content Security Policy header
 - not sending a Content Security Policy Header at all
 - displaying of the current Content Security Policy header in the HTML side (for reference)
 - logging of reports of violations of the Content Security Policy in the stdout of the shell where the server is started